-Figures 2 and 3 (for high school graduates and high school graduates who failed a course, respectively) present the descriptive trends for student annual earnings both during and after high school, including three years during high school and five years post-high school, for students with earnings data available in those years.
-These graphs confirm the parallel trends in pregraduation earnings for both subsamples of students, and they also show a pattern of diverging earnings trajectories post-high school between online course-takers and those who did not take courses online.
-In the first year post-high school graduation, average earnings for online course-takers are slightly above those who did not take courses online, but by the third year post-high school, the average earnings of those who did not take courses online in high school overtakes those of the treated (online course-takers).
-Of course, these descriptive trends in earnings do not take into account the differences between those who took courses online and those who did not, which we adjust for in the estimation of the effects of online credit recovery.
-In addition, for the subsample limited to high school graduates who failed a course, the fifth year post-high school earnings data are available for only a small number of cases (n=210) at this time, so the fifth year of post-high school earnings data is not used in any of these subsequent analyses.
+Figures 2a, 2b and 3 present the descriptive trends for student annual earnings both during and after high school graphically, including three years during high school and five years post-high school, for students with earnings data available in those years.
+Figure 2a presents these trends (by online course-taking) for high school graduates, while Figure 2b presents these same descriptive trends for all high school graduates compared to high school graduates who failed a course in high school.
+Figure 3 presents student annual earnings during and after high school (by online course-taking) for high school dropouts.
+These graphs confirm the parallel trends in pre-graduation earnings for both subsamples of high school graduates, and they also show the pattern of diverging earnings trajectories post-high school between online course-takers and those who did not take courses online (see again Figures 2a and 2b).
+In the first year posthigh school graduation, average earnings for online course-takers are slightly above those who did not take courses online, but by the third year post-high school, the average earnings of those who did not take courses online in high school overtakes those of the treated (online coursetakers).
+For high school dropouts, the earnings of online course-takers versus those not enrolling in online courses begin to diverge before high school exit (difference is statistically significant in the year prior to exit), and a steady gap persists until the fourth year after high school exit, when their annual earnings converge again.
+Of course, these descriptive trends in earnings do not take into account the differences between those who took courses online and those who did not, which we adjust for in the estimation of the effects of online credit recovery (discussed in the next section).
+In addition, given the declining numbers of cases with earnings data available five years post high school (as shown in Table 2), we urge some caution in interpreting the results of analyses using the fifth year of post-high school earnings.

-Estimation approaches
+B. Estimation approaches